beakbahama/log/docs/chins.md

 # Why Did the Chin Stick Around?

 or
-# The Human Chin: Its Role in Preventing Conflict by Promoting Problem Solving and Cooperation, Building Mental Fortitude, Devloping the Ability to Understand, and Fostering Creativity
+# The Human Chin: Its Role in Preventing Conflict by Promoting Problem Solving and Cooperation, Building Mental Fortitude, Developing Understanding, and Fostering Creativity

 > Did you know that the chin is uniquely human?
 No other known species, past or present, shares this feature.